fabifors/Listly/README.md

 # vue-todo
 Welcome to my personal project.
 The most cliché idea yet!
 Building a todo application in vue!
 Wow, you must be thinking: What a creative guy!
 Well thank you for your thoughts.
-Looks can be deceiving.
+Looks can be deceiving, my guy.
 The idea is, however, to build a professional, releasable, cool and clean looking To-do application using Vue, Vuex and lots of other stuff.
 Probably...

 So just enjoy, fork it, or just criteque my code in a good ol' issue.